BAIC Group: Former subsidiaries or brands

+BAW

+Beijing Automobile Works Co., Ltd. (BAW), which produces light off-road vehicles, trucks, and military vehicles, used to be a subsidiary of BAIC Group but was sold to private sector since 2015.

+In June 2024, BAIC Group issued a clarification statement.
+The statement mentioned that Beijing Automobile Works Co., Ltd. and BAIC Group have no equity or property rights relationships.

 Senova

 BLAC

 The Beijing Light Automobile Company (BLAC), until 1988 the Beijing Automobile Factory No. 2, started in the late 1960s when production of the independently developed BJ130 began.
 Its introduction was slowed considerably by the upheavals of the Cultural revolution.
 In 1984, assembly of the Isuzu Elf/NHR began (originally as the BJ136, later as the BJ1030/1040/1050 series).
 In 1988, a new plant for these trucks was built with aid from the Japanese, and petrol and diesel light truck engines were also produced.
 BLAC went bankrupt in 2002.

+Changhe

+In 2012, Changhe Automobile was acquired by BAIC Group and became a subsidiary.
+Changhe began to introduce new products based on BAIC's platforms.
+In mid-2022 all products were discontinued and the company's website ceased to be available.

 Joint ventures

 Like many other peers, BAIC has several joint ventures with foreign automakers—including two with Daimler AG.

-Current joint ventures

 Beijing Hyundai

-Beijing Hyundai Motor Co., Ltd. is an automobile manufacturing company headquartered in Beijing, China, and is a 50:50 joint-venture between BAIC and Hyundai Motor Company.
-Established in 2002, it manufactures in Shunyi District, a satellite city of Beijing, producing Hyundai-branded automobiles for the Chinese market.
-New models designed for the Chinese market are due to appear.
+Beijing Hyundai Motor Co., Ltd. is an automobile manufacturing company headquartered in Beijing, China, and is a 50:50 joint-venture between BAIC Motor and Hyundai Motor Company.